Hanging Rock remains closed until further notice. Visit our FAQ page for updates and we look forward to seeing you back in the future.

 Of course the summit climb is a highlight.
 Wide sealed paths make the walk reasonably easy for people of average fitness.

-Keep an eye out for our ranger-guided night walks during the warmer months too.
+Keep an eye out for our ranger-guided night walks during the warmer months.

 Over 40 species of birds nest around the reserve, including bright rosellas and cockatoos, while mammals like the greater glider enjoy towering eucalypts.
 You may even spot native species such as koala, kangaroo, wallaby and echidna.

-All year round, Hanging Rock provides a stunning backdrop for exciting events, including the Hanging Rock picnic races on New Years Day and Australia Day, car displays, craft markets, fun runs and concerts.
+Hanging Rock provides a stunning backdrop for exciting events, including the Hanging Rock picnic races on New Years Day and Australia Day, car displays, markets, fun runs and concerts.
 You can even view the famous film, ‘Picnic at Hanging Rock’ or take part in a Camp Out.

 Discover the mystery